Passport, visa and customs control

 Any person importing goods into India, must fill in a declaration form with a detailed description of the imported items and present it to the Customs officials at the first point of entry.

-Information for passengers flying to the Republic of Korea
+to the Republic of Korea

-Due to an increased numbers of passengers trying to enter the country to work illegally being refused entry into South Korea, it is recommended that citizens of the Russian Federation traveling to the Republic of Korea for tourism should have the following supporting documents:
+Due to an increased numbers of passengers trying to enter the country to work illegally being refused entry into South Korea, it is recommended that citizens of the Russian Federation travelling to the Republic of Korea for tourism should have the following supporting documents:

 - return ticket